-It might come as a surprise to some of you but I did minor in business in college, and it was rather interesting, so I thought I would give you guys the highlights.
+It might come as a surprise to some of you but I did minor in business in college, and it was rather interesting, so I thought I would give you guys the highlights of the anime industry report for 2016.
 The report summary that I managed to get my hands on was created by the Association of Japanese Animators, with input from a variety of researchers, journalists, and industry insiders.
 By the numbers things are looking good in the anime industry in a broad sense as the entire market’s revenue grew by almost 200 billion yen for the third year in a row, or 1.7 billion USD.
 Currently the industry generates 1,826 billion yen or 15.9 billion USD per year.
 This is all well and good, but there are some interesting trends in the numbers with most areas staying about the same, such as TV, movies, videos, music, and pachinko machines staying about the same, while merchandising revenue decreased by around 75 billion yen.
 This decrease was more than offset by a massive increase in the international distribution, which increased by around 260 billion yen.
 Small increases were also made by internet streaming and live entertainment, but the bulk of the increase was from the international distribution.

 I would like to focus on the increase in revenue from international distribution as more than half of the 260 billion yen jump in international sales is coming from China.
 This is great news for the industry, but it is also something of a double-edged sword, given how controlling the Chinese government can be.
 It could clamp down on the import of anime, cutting the entire industry out of a significant source of income.
 In the past China has tried to reduce the popularity of Japan, including trying to downplay Akihabara, the anime mecca.